 Built during Portuguese rule in the 1960s, it connects two of the most important cities in southern Angola, Lubando and Namibe.
 The construction of the road was an incredible engineering feat at the time, and the result is stunning.
 The road received its name because the Portuguese Maria Alice Leba is credited with leading the team of engineers.

 The Leba mountain pass has a total of 56 curves along the high slope of the mountain, creating beautiful scenery and one of the best driving roads in the world.
-We need to advise you to take care when driving the corners and high slopes, as trucks and buses need space to maneuver.
+We must advise you to take care when driving the corners and high slopes, as trucks and buses need space to maneuver.
 There’s one viewpoint where you can take see and take pictures of the whole scenery.

 Mbanza Congo vestiges